 No. You will have to pay your visa application fee on the day you submit your visa application at an AVAC.
 Payment should be made in cash at the AVAC.

 Chinese applicants for the Work and Holiday visa will be required to make an appointment through an online booking system and then personally attend an AVAC in China to submit their application.
 This will be the only way to submit applications for the Subclass 462 Work and Holiday visa.
-Australia currently has AVACs situated in Beijing, Shanghai, and Guangzhou.
+Australia currently has AVACs situated in Beijing, Shanghai, Guangzhou and Chengdu.
 For contact details of AVACs in China please see our website here or visit the VFS global website here.

 23. Are there any agents in China, such as KDP agents, that can assist with submitting a Work and Holiday visa on my behalf?

 All Subclass 462 Work and Holiday applicants must make an appointment through an online booking system and then submit their application in person at an AVAC.
 Your passport will be required as proof of identity at the time of submitting your application.

 We aim to process 75% of Work and Holiday visas within 14 days.
 This processing time commences once a valid application is received by a DIBP office, not on the day that your visa application is submitted at an AVAC.
 While most applications are processed within this timeframe, processing may take longer if your application is incomplete, or if you are requested to provide further information.

 If you are granted a Work and Holiday visa it will be valid for one year from the date you arrive in Australia.

 My Health Declarations FAQs for Subclass 462 Working Holiday visa applicants

 In order to be granted a Subclass 462 Working Holiday visa, you must meet the health requirements.